 A title appointment, or curacy, is an important stage in the life and ministry of an individual deacon and priest.
 It is a time for adjusting to a new role, for trying out new ideas, making mistakes, and learning.
+A Diocese of Derby Curacy Handbook 2025 (Version 1)

-A curacy is, above all else, a time of training and laying down good practice for future ministry.
+curacy is, above all else, a time of training and laying down good practice for future ministry.
 As such, priority should be given to this task.